-Benzodiazepine-related overdoses can be life threatening.
-If you suspect someone is having a benzo overdose, call 911 first.
+Benzodiazepine-related overdoses can be life-threatening.
+If you suspect someone is having a benzo overdose, call 911 immediately.

-In certain instances, an antidote medication known as flumazenil may be given to reverse the effects of benzodiazepines.7 Flumazenil does not always fully remedy severe respiratory depression and, as a short acting medication, may need to be given every 20 minutes, while the person is closely monitored with potential airway management and mechanical ventilation.5,7 Flumazenil is associated with acute benzodiazepine withdrawal associated seizure risks in some people, so its use may be contraindicated.5,7
+In certain instances, a benzodiazepine antidote medication known as flumazenil may be given to reverse the effects of benzodiazepines.7 Flumazenil does not always fully remedy severe respiratory depression and, as a short-acting medication, may need to be given every 20 minutes, while the person is closely monitored with potential airway management and mechanical ventilation.5, 7 Flumazenil is associated with acute benzodiazepine withdrawal-associated seizure risks in some people, so its use may be contraindicated.5, 7

 How Many Benzos Does It Take to Overdose?